vidhya-asuri/60fps/README.md

-is project showcases my work optimizing a web site for speed and responsiveness.
+# This project showcases my work optimizing a web site for speed and responsiveness.

 # What i learnt from working on this project:
 **Using Google Page Speed Insights**